pantheon-systems/documentation/source/content/object-cache.md

 ### Out of Memory Errors

 You can use the `info memory` option to view your site's memory metrics.
-Object Cache will always use more memory than you declared in `maxmemory`.
-Out of Memory errors can be avoided by configuring a max memory limit **and** an eviction policy.
-Without an eviction police, the server will not evict any keys, which prevents any writes until memory is freed.
+Object Cache will always use more memory than declared in `maxmemory`.
+Out of Memory errors can be avoided by configuring a max memory limit **and** an [eviction policy](https://docs.redis.com/latest/rs/concepts/memory-performance/eviction-policy/).
+Without an eviction policy, the server will not evict any keys, which prevents any writes until memory is freed.
 With an eviction policy in place, the server will evict keys when memory usage reaches the `maxmemory` limit.

 Run the following command to view your site's memory usage metrics: